ewfreesRes/IndonesianActuarialShortCourse/chapter2.md

 In an earlier video, we made a scatter plot of population versus sales.
 This plot exhibits an outlier; the point in the upper left-hand side of the plot represents a zip code that includes Kenosha, Wisconsin.
 Sales for this zip code are unusually high given its population.

-This exercise summarizes the regression fit both with and without this zip code in order to see how robust our results are to the inclusion of this unusual
+This exercise summarizes the regression fit both with and without this zip code in order to see how robust our results are to the inclusion of this unusual observation.

 `@instructions`
 - A basic linear regression fit of population on sales has already been fit in the object `model_blr`.
-Fit this same model to the data, omiting Kenosha (observation number 9).
+Re-fit this same model to the data, this time omitting Kenosha (observation number 9).
 - Plot these two least squares fitted lines superimposed on the full data set.
 - What is the effect on the distribution  of residuals by removing this point?
-Calculate a qq plot with and without Kenosha.
+Calculate a normal qq plot with and without Kenosha.

 `@hint`
+You can extract the residuals from a regression object with the function [residuals()].

 `@pre_exercise_code`
 ```{r}